 A month into COVID-19 isolation, I contracted Lyme disease, ended a tumultuous relationship and failed my first attempt to position Will You in the market.
 All deadly and crippling circumstances aside, the heart of my angst lie in none of those things.

-I had created Will You to support others in their soul growth and transformation.
+I created Will You to support others in their personal growth and transformation.
 This was an ostentatious concept to those I loved.
-Although clients enjoyed and saw results from Will You services, my ex and my family thought I was crazy.
-They regularly reminded me that I should use another of my more profitable skillsets.
-That was painful, but still tolerable to me.
+Although my clients experienced real results from Will You services, my loved ones expressed their displeasure and doubt.
+They encouraged me to get a job that “pays dividends” and “marry a rich man,” because “people don’t want personal growth.”

-What was intolerable to me, was that none of those loved ones were willing to pick up their own reigns on their personal growth and make a life that we could all enjoy together.
+Although their rejection of me was painful, it was tolerable in comparison to the feeling of the raking dissonance of our ethical codes.
+I was teaching what they were unwilling to do.
 There was no comfort or consolation for me in being close to them.
+And, being in their presence would put me in harm’s way physically, emotionally and spiritually.
 My beliefs and the concepts I was teaching scared them.
-They railed against me in an attempt to protect their own ideas about life.
-I understood it, but it was the most defeating feeling in my life.
+They railed against me in an attempt to protect their own ideas about themself and life.
+I understood it, but felt defeated, devalued and unsupported.

-So I left them to lead the kind of lives that they wanted.
-And I went without companion or blood family, to find and create my own life—prayerful that I’d meet others like me along the way.
+So I turned away and focused on creating a life without them—prayerful that I’d meet people of like mind along the way.
 My only communication with the outside world for the next four months was weekly meetings with my Will You team, personal healing work, masked “hellos” to strangers at the grocery store, and exercise.

 Swimming has always given the greatest ease, joy and peace.
 On a particular day of emotional pain, I walked down to the lake to visit my friend, Big Rock.
 I stepped onto its uneven and sort-of-smooth surface, crouched down, hugged my legs and wept, trying to breathe.